Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Simulation

 We first consider the case where the strategy is \emph{not} passively bluffing.
 The same transition probability as that used in the previous simulation, where it depends on the receiver's reaction.
 As a result, the state possesses information about the receiver type.

-Fig.~\ref{graph:graph2} depicts sample paths of the receiver's belief on the malicious sender if the receiver were aware of the vulnerability, the sender's belief on the receiver being aware, the actual state, the actual action, the actual reactions taken by the receiver being unaware, and reactions that would be taken by the receiver being aware.
+Fig.~\ref{graph:graph2} depicts sample paths of the receiver's belief on the malicious sender if the receiver were aware of the vulnerability, the sender's belief on the receiver being aware, the actual state, the actual action, and reactions that would be taken by the receiver being aware.
 It can be observed that the sender's belief converges to zero, i.e., the sender notices that the receiver is unaware of the vulnerability.
-As a result, malicious actions are constantly taken after a sufficiently large time step.
+As a result, malicious actions are constantly taken after a sufficiently large number of time steps.
 The result indicates that the defense mechanism fails to defend the system in this case.

 We next consider the bluffing case.
-Let the transition probability from the abnormal state to the abnormal state be given by Table~\ref{table:prob_xa2}, and the other probabilities be the same as the previous one.
-Then the transition probability is independent of the reaction, and hence any strategy becomes passively bluffing.
-Note that, this modification increases the probability of the abnormal state, and hence it would not improve the performance at all if the recognitions of the players are symmetric.
+As a commitment for passively bluffing strategy, we restrict the reaction set to $\mc{R}=\{r_{\rm b},r^{\rm b}_{\rm m}\}$. \if0 Let the transition probability from the abnormal state to the abnormal state be given by Table~\ref{table:prob_xa2}, and the other probabilities be the same as the previous one. \fi Then the transition probability is independent of the reaction, and hence any strategy becomes passively bluffing.